 Maximum quantity available reached.

-J. Nailah Avery, author
+Jaha Nailah Avery, author

-J. Nailah Avery is an African American woman and proud Southerner.
+Jaha Nailah Avery is an African American woman and proud Southerner.
 Hailing from Asheville, North Carolina, she received her law degree from the University of North Carolina at Chapel Hill, where she studied constitutional and civil rights law.
 She spent several years in the startup tech space before embarking on her professional writing career, and her work can be found in the New York Times, Rolling Stone, and Architectural Digest.
 Her aim is to always document, celebrate, and preserve the stories of Black people, communities, and history.

-Read more about J. Nailah.
+Read more about Jaha.

 Steffi Walthall, illustrator